We provide a reading curriculum that gives children an opportunity to enjoy and engage with books from a range of authors and genres.

-From Year 1 to Year 6, Guided Reading lessons are provided where a different text is used each week.
-From this text, teachers prepare comprehension questions with a focus on key objectives.
+From EYFS to Year 6, children take part in daily shared reading lessons, where a different text is used each week.
+In EYFS and Year 1, the focus is on children ability to decode the text.
+From Year 2, teachers prepare comprehension questions with a focus on key objectives.
 Using the VIPERS structure, each lesson focusses on a different comprehension skill: Vocabulary, Inference, Prediction, Explaining, Retrieval and Sequencing.

 Additionally, all classes are read to by their teacher, right up to year 6.
 This way, exposure to quality texts and the shared joy of exciting, engaging narratives is consistent throughout the whole school and the magic of a good story is shared by all.